Michael Durant: Personal life

-Durant and his wife, Lisa (who is also a former Army aviator), reside in Madison, Alabama.
+Durant and his wife, Lisa (also a former Army aviator), reside in Madison, Alabama.
 They have six children and three grandchildren.
-Durant's previous marriage to his first wife, Lorrie, ended in divorce; Durant later stated that his handling of the media attention he received in the wake of the "Black Hawk Down" incident "probably was a contributing factor" to the divorce.
+Durant's previous marriage to his first wife, Lorrie, ended in divorce; Durant later said that his handling of the media attention he received in the wake of the "Black Hawk Down" incident "probably was a contributing factor" to the divorce.